c0c0n3/kitt4sme.live/docs/bootstrap.md

 ### Introduction

 Hello.
-In this page you will find the basic content to make your AI solution part of the KITT4SME platform.
-Additionally you will links to to the rest of the documentation will more detailed information for each topic.
+In this page you will find the basic content to make your AI solution part of the [KITT4SME](https://github.com/c0c0n3/kitt4sme/blob/master/arch/intro/motivation.md) platform.
+Additionally you will find links to the rest of the documentation with more details for each topic.

 The things you have to do are the following: